 Virtual Yoga Anatomy & Kinesiology Course

-Seven workshops designed for dedicated students and teachers of Yoga, all levels welcome
+Seven workshops designed for dedicated students and teachers of Yoga

-Taught by Tish Hegel, BS Kinesiology, E-RYT, ACSM CPT
+Taught by Tish Hegel, B.S.
+Kinesiology, ACSM CPT, E-RYT

 Workshops held live, every other Saturday from 1:00-4:30 PM PST.
 Each class will have 2.5 hours of lecture and 60 minutes of practice.
 Recordings available throughout the program through June 4th.
 Links for recordings, with key points from class, will be emailed after each